Prisoners of Power: Sequels

 It was this novel that ABS was thinking about during their last meeting in Moscow in January 1991.
 I remember very well that our discussion was sluggish, reluctant, without any enthusiasm.
 It was an anxious and uncomfortable time.
 Desert Storm was beginning in Iraq, the Alpha group had stormed the TV center in Vilnius, the abscess of the coming coup was preparing to rupture, and the adventures of Maxim Kammerer in the Island Empire did not seem exciting to us at all -- it was strange and even somehow indecent to think up them.

 Two other sequels exist, Beetle in the Anthill and The Time Wanderers, but their plots are almost independent from the first book: while they have the common characters, Maxim Kammerer and Rudolf Sikorski, the events of Inhabited Island are only briefly mentioned.
 The events that authors planned to describe in White Ferz took place at some time between the events of Beetle in the Anthill and The Time Wanderers.

 Adaptations

 There have been three PC games based on the novel released in 2007: adventure game Inhabited Island: Earthling developed by Step Creative Group, strategy Galactic Assault developed by Wargaming and first-person shooter Inhabited Island: Prisoner of Power by Orion Games.

 A two-part Russian movie adaptation, Dark Planet, was released in December 2008 and April 2009.

-English editions
+English translations

 The first English translation, by H.S.
 Jacobson, is based on the censored version of the novel, as the original version was unavailable to the translator.

-The second English translation, by Andrew Bromfield, reflects the original version.
+The second English translation, by Andrew Bromfield, is based on the original version.